adamjames/earthly-raspi-packer/README.md

 # earthly-raspi-packer
 Take the pain out of bootstrapping Arch Linux ARM on Raspberry Pi.

+# Why?
+This is a solved problem
+If you have a Linux box already (WSL is fine), sure you can follow the [ten step caveated process](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4).
+But, then you have to:
+- dissassemble your device, since if you're me you have it in a case with a screen.
+- use your arthritic fingers that don't want to cooperate to get the tiny SD card out.
+- Burn the image on to the card (don't forget to check it!)
+- Get it back into the hardware and reassemble
+- Boot, set *everything* up again and hope you don't get yourself into a mess.

+Repeat ad-infinitum every time you make a mistake, want to try something else... what a pain.
+I am of course aware that solutions such as USB-booting, backups, and SSH exist so you can ease some of this.
+I think computers ought to be nicer than that, even for "technical people" who choose Arch.

+I tried a few other alternatives, but they didn't fit my needs or had attributes I didn't like much.
+That's okay - why not teach myself something?

 ## It's nowhere near production-ready and just scratches my own itch.
 Caveat emptor!

 This is an [Earthly](https://earthly.dev/faq) pipeline that: